-Rangiroa (meaning "Vast Sky", Tuamotuan) or Te Kokota (Hyades in Maori), is the biggest atoll in the Tuamotus, as well as one of the world's largest (though smaller than Kwajalein in Marshall Islands and Huvadhu in Maldives).
-Rangiroa is part of Palliser group.
-Tikehau is the nearest atoll, located 12 km (7.5 ml) to the west.
-Rangiroa Atoll is about 355 km (221 ml) northeast of Tahiti.
-It houses around 2600 people (2012) on 79 km2 (31 ml2).
-Its chief town is Avatoru, situated in atoll's northwestern part.
+Rangiroa Atoll is the biggest of Tuamotu Islands (Palliser Islands group, French Polynesia), as well as one of world's largest coral atolls (though smaller than Kwajalein in Marshall Islands and Huvadhu in the Maldives).
+Tikehau (the nearest atoll) is located 12 km (8 mi) to the west.
+Rangiroa is approx 355 km (221 mi) northeast of Tahiti, has population around 2600 and covers total land area approx 79 km2 (31 mi2).
+Its main town (Avatoru) is on the northwestern coast.

 The pearl oysters' breeding in the lagoon produces black pearls (marine cultured pearls produced from black lip pearl oyster shell, Pinctada margaritifera), which are abundant in the French Polynesian atolls.
 These pearls, featuring a wide range of colors, all kind of grey from white to dark, are the world's only cultured pearls with so many various natural colors as the green rose peacock.

 Tourism is the major economic activity on Rangiroa Atoll due to good connections with Tahiti, exceptional lagoon and passes that are good sites for scuba diving and appeal to a steady number of tourists.
-The island offers some of the world's best dives in and around Tiputa Pass.
-Sedentary common bottlenose dolphins regularly play group in Tiputa.
-They can be viewed from mainland but it's also one of the few sites where they can be approached via scuba diving.
-Each high tide creates strong incoming current while low tide creates an outgoing current in the passes.
-When the current flows inward, around 200 shark specimens gather at Tiputa Pass' entrance, at 50m deep.
+The island has some of the world's best diving locations in and around Tiputa Pass.
+Sedentary common bottlenose dolphins regularly playgroup in Tiputa.
+They can be viewed from the mainland but it's also one of the few sites where they can be approached via scuba diving.
+Each high tide creates a strong incoming current while low tide creates an outgoing current in the passes.
+When the current flows inward, ~200 shark specimens gather at Tiputa Pass' entrance, at depth ~50 m.
 Led by the strong current, they can remain motionless allowing divers to observe them with no difficulty.
 Green sea turtles, humphead wrasses and manta rays can also be seen.
 Occasionally, hammerhead sharks and tiger sharks can also be spotted.

 Rangiroa Atoll cruise terminal